veeso-dev/blog.veeso.dev/blog/post-24/index-en.md

 date: '2024-12-16 10:45:00'
 slug: 'how-to-make-react--markdown-work-with-parcel'
 title: 'How to make react-markdown work with Parcel?'
-subtitle: 'I literally got mad with react-markdown to make it work with Parcel.
+description: 'I literally got mad with react-markdown to make it work with Parcel.
 Now you have a guide to make it work'
 author: 'veeso'
-featuredImage: ./featured.jpeg
+featured_image: featured.jpeg
 tag: react
+reading_time: '4'
 ---

 ## Audience